 Stripe checkout page is a pre-built, hosted payment page provided by Stripe that allows businesses to accept payments securely.

-When customers proceed to checkout, they are redirected to this Stripe hosted page to complete their transaction.
+When your customer initiates the checkout process, they are redirected to this external page – checkout.stripe.com to complete their payment.

 Standard Stripe checkout pages are best for businesses that want a quick and secure way to accept payments without extensive development.